wilsonmar/wilsonmar.github.io/_posts/2016-01-21-log-parsers.md

 Here are my notes toward building an "unsupervised" machine-learning framework to identify patterns in various logs.

-Logs are produced by programs:
+Logs are produced by each program components:

    * <a href="#OSLogs">Operating system logs</a>
    * <a href="#WebSvrLogs">Web Server logs</a>